unparalleled-js/docs-1/user-accounts-and-teams/just-in-time-provisioning.md

 ![Select workato_role for new user](/assets/images/user-accounts-and-teams/jit-provisioning/new-user-custom-role.png)
 *Select `workato_role` for new user*

 - Assign `workato_role` to existing Okta users on their profile page.
-This only applies with this Okta user **does not have** an existing Workato account.
+This only applies if this Okta user **does not have** an existing Workato account.

 ![Configure workato_role for an existing user](/assets/images/user-accounts-and-teams/jit-provisioning/assign-current-user.gif)
 *Configure `workato_role` for an existing user*

-Now, when when a user into Workato [using SSO](/user-accounts-and-teams/single-sign-on.md), the identity provider passes `workato_role` for this new user.
+Now, when when a user logins to Workato [using SSO](/user-accounts-and-teams/single-sign-on.md), the identity provider passes `workato_role` for this new user.
 For a new hire in the Marketing department, the provisioned Workato account with be configured with the custom role `mktg_ops`.